AxisCommunications/acap-documentation/docs/axis-devices-and-compatibility/index.md

 ## Forward compatibility

-The ACAP is forward compatible for the firmware related to a specific SDK version.
-This means that the ACAP is compatible for the listed firmware version and future firmware versions until the next firmware LTS (Long Term Support).
+An ACAP application is forward compatible for the AXIS OS related to a specific SDK version.
+This means that the ACAP application is compatible for the listed AXIS OS version and future versions until the next AXIS OS LTS (Long Term Support) version.
 After an LTS, there may be changes that break compatibility, for example when a deprecated API is removed.
 Breaking changes are always announced in advance.

-An ACAP built with an SDK that is based on an older firmware version should always work on a newer firmware version within the same LTS window.
+An ACAP application built with an SDK that is based on an older AXIS OS version should always work on a newer AXIS OS version within the same LTS window.

 ## Feature growth between LTS releases